Straight to the Point

-Over the past decade, sous vide cooking has made the jump from fine-dining restaurants to home kitchens, and, with it, so have the devices that make such ultra-precise, low-temperature cooking possible.
+Over the past decade, sous vide cooking has made the jump from fine-dining restaurants to home kitchens.
+With it, so have the devices that make such ultra-precise, low-temperature cooking possible.
 Immersion circulators have gone from being expensive pieces of laboratory equipment to affordable kitchen gadgets that cost about as much as a mid-priced blender.

-Our Favorites, at a Glance
+The Winners, at a Glance

 The Joule is an impressive piece of sous vide machinery packed into a ridiculously lightweight and compact device.
-It has almost everything you could ask for in an at-home immersion circulator—it's accurate, it heats up water quickly and quietly, and it has a sleek design with innovative features, like a magnetic base that clings securely to the bottom of many pots.
+It has almost everything you could ask for in an at-home immersion circulator—it's accurate, it heats water quickly and quietly, and it has a sleek design with innovative features, like a magnetic base that clings securely to the bottom of many pots.

 The Best Immersion Circulator With Onboard Display: Anova Precision Cooker